-There are 6 fabric modules in the rear of the chassis all operating in an active/active manner.
+There are 6 fabric modules in the rear of the 4, 8 and 12 slot chassis while the 16 slot chassis uses 12 fabric modules.
+Il fabric modules operate in an active/active manner.
 These provide connectivity between all data-plane forwarding packet processors inside the system.